igorms-pro/voyagely/docs/ENGINEERING.md

 ---

-This document is the engineering north star for Wanderly and the reference for developers and systems operating within it.
+This document is the engineering north star for Voyagely and the reference for developers and systems operating within it.